cwendorf/BASE/EASE/README.md

-# Basic Analytical Statistics with Excel
+# EASE: Estimation Approach to Statistics with Excel

-### EASE: Estimation Approach to Statistics with Excel
+A set of modules in Basic Analytic Statistics with Excel (BASE)

 ---